gsa-oes/office-of-evaluation-sciences/_projects/2405-automating-market-research.md

 We found some evidence from one exploratory test that an office assigned to receive the AMR email, instead of the Encouragement email, obligated more funding to SBA-certified small businesses, though this result is not statistically significant.

-Figure 1.
-Automating market research did not significantly increase the proportion of contracts to SBA-certified small businesses
+<b>Figure 1.</b> Automating market research did not significantly increase the proportion of contracts to SBA-certified small businesses
 <img src="{{ '/assets/img/project-images/2405-fig1.svg' | prepend: site.baseurl }}" alt="Automating market research did not significantly increase the proportion of contracts to SBA-certified small businesses" width="500">

 Note: *p < 0.05